apache/drill/_docs/configure-drill/076-configuring-user-impersonation-with-hive-authorization.md

 Modify the Hive storage plugin instance in the Drill Web UI to include specific authorization settings.
 The Drillbit that you use to access the Web UI must be running.

-Note: The metastore host port for MapR is typically 9083.
+{% include startnote.html %}The metastore host port for MapR is typically 9083.{% include endnote.html %}

 Complete the following steps to modify the Hive storage plugin:

 1. Navigate to `http://<drillbit_hostname>:8047`, and select the **Storage tab**.
 2. Click **Update** next to the hive instance.
 3. In the configuration window, add the configuration settings for the authorization type.
+If you are running Drill and Hive in a secure MapR cluster, do not include the line `"hive.metastore.sasl.enabled" : "false"`.

    * For storage based authorization, add the following settings:

               {
                type:"hive",